texfaq/texfaq.github.io/FAQ-runheadtoobig.md

 LaTeX's uppercasing tendencies.
 Classes in the [`KOMA-script`](http://ctan.org/pkg/KOMA-script) bundle don't uppercase in the first place.

-In fact, the sectioning commands use 'mark' commands to pass information to the page headers.
+In fact, the sectioning commands use ''mark'' commands to pass information to the page headers.
 For example, `\chapter` uses `\chaptermark`, `\section` uses `\sectionmark`, and so on.
 With this knowledge, one can achieve a three-layer structure for chapters: